Gerard traced my Irish ancestors for me in 2018.

-Connie Herrmann Pryor (in Frederick, Maryland)
+Connie Herrmann Pryor (in Frederick, Maryland, USA)

 Gerard has been an exceptional researcher.
 He has stayed in touch with us, informing our family every step of the way, and finished our project in a timely fashion.
 Gerard, our Hughes family in Hillingdon thanks You!